Even though you may never write a script in your life, if you have a website you will invariably come across scripts.

 The ones that run on the web browser are called client side scripts and those that run on the web server are called server side scripts.

-Client scripting and server scripting serve different purposes,and are often used together in a web page.
+Client scripting and server scripting serve different purposes,and are often used together to create a web page.

 Client scripting is mainly used for browser special effects and form validation.